Kelsey Earley: Early pageants

 Earley competed in the 2010 Miss Maine pageant as Miss Sanford Region with the platform "Self-Esteem" and a clogging performance in the talent portion of the competition.
 She was not a finalist for the state title and received a $300 scholarship prize.
 She competed in the 2011 Miss Maine pageant as Miss Southern Coast with the platform "Literacy: Read-Pass It On" and a clogging performance in the talent portion of the competition.
 She was not a top finalist for the state title.

 Earley competed in the 2012 Miss Maine pageant as Miss Sanford Region with the platform "Literacy: Healthy Minds and Body" and a contemporary clogging performance in the talent portion of the competition.
 She was named second runner-up to winner Molly Bouchard.
-Earley went on to represent Maine at the 2012 National Sweetheart pageant in Hoopeston, Illinois, but was not a finalist for the national title.

 Earley competed in the 2013 Miss Maine pageant as Miss Southern Coast with the platform "Literacy Matters" and a clogging performance in the talent portion of the competition.
 She was named was third runner-up to winner Kristin Korda.
 Earley also earned the Talent Award and an additional $1,000 scholarship along with the Miss America Community Service Award.
 She competed in the 2014 Miss Maine pageant as Miss York County Coast with the platform "Be A Superhero: Volunteer" and a clogging performance in the talent portion of the competition.
 She was not a top finalist for the state title.